Mod-phi convergence I: Normality zones and precise deviations

-An interesting fact in our deviation results is the appearance of the limiting function $\psi$ in deviations of scale $t_n$.
+An interesting fact in our deviation results is the appearance of the limiting function $\psi$ in deviations at scale $t_n$.
 This means that, at smaller scales, a sequence $X_n$ converging mod-$\phi$ behaves exactly as a sum of $t_n$ i.i.d.~variables with distribution $\phi$.
-However, at scale $t_n$, this is not true any more and the limiting function $\psi$ gives us exactly the correcting factor (\emph{cf.} \S\ref{subsec:break}).
+However, at scale $t_n$, this is not true any more and the limiting function $\psi$ gives us exactly the correcting factor.

 In particular, in the case of mod-Gaussian convergence, the scale $t_n$ is the first scale where the equivalent given by the central limit theorem is not valid anymore.
-In this case, one often observes a symmetry breaking phenomenon which is explained by the appearance of function $\psi$ is the equivalent; see Remark \ref{rem:deviation}.
+In this case, one often observes a symmetry breaking phenomenon which is explained by the appearance of function $\psi$; see Section \ref{subsec:normalityzone}.

-A special case of mod-Gaussian deviations is the case where the convergence~\ref{eq:modphi} is proved using bounds on the cumulants of $X_n$ --- see Example \ref{ex:modgaussfromcumulants}.
-This case is particularly interesting as: \begin{itemize} \item it contains a large class of examples, see below; \item in this setting, one can obtain deviation results at a scale bigger that $t_n$ (typically, $o((t_n)^{5/4})$, see Proposition \ref{prop:largedeviationscumulants}). \end{itemize}
+A special case of mod-Gaussian convergence is the case where \eqref{eq:modphi} is proved using bounds on the cumulants of $X_n$ --- see Section \ref{subsec:modgaussfromcumulants}.
+This case is particularly interesting as: \begin{itemize} \item it contains a large class of examples, see below in Section \ref{subsec:applications}; \item in this setting, one can obtain deviation results at a scale larger that $t_n$ (typically, $o((t_n)^{5/4})$, see Proposition \ref{prop:largedeviationscumulants}). \end{itemize}